twanterstappen/odroid-config/README.md

 For your odroid do the following:

-sudo apt-get update -y

-sudo apt-get upgrade -y

-sudo apt-get install git dos2unix

-auto_script.sh is for installing a access point.
+script.sh is for setup and installing a sbc with Ubuntu 20.04 on it.

-pay attention!!!
-some files need a convertion from dos to unix.
-Like the auto_script.sh file, for those do the following:

-sudo dos2unix auto_script.sh

-If you get error's, then check all the config files that were applied.
-If the file is dos run the command: dos2unix FILENAME
+Copy the script to your sbc using:

+Sudo nano script.sh
+Then copy and paste the script into script.sh
+Run the script with: sudo bash ./script.sh

+When prompt, first run of the script chose: y
+SBC will update and reboot itself.
+This is needed because of the iptables.
+When SBC is reboted, rerun the script and when prompt, chose the option: n

 There is a possibility that the iptables rules wont apply.
 This is because the odroid need a reboot.
-If so run the firewal_config.sh bash script.
+If so, reboot and rerun the script.

-If you can't ping google.com edit the following: sudo nano /etc/resolvconf/resolv.conf.d/head

-add this:

-nameserver 8.8.8.8
-nameserver 8.8.4.4